akemin-dayo/simject/README.md

 rm -rfv /tmp/simject_cycript /tmp/simject_cycript.zip
 ```

-1. Copy the resulting `CydiaSubstrate.framework` bundle to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS$SDK_VERSION.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `$SDK_VERSION` is your desired SDK version.
+1. Copy the resulting `CydiaSubstrate.framework` bundle to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS${SDK_VERSION}.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `${SDK_VERSION}` is your desired SDK version.
 If `/Library/Frameworks` does not exist, you can just create it manually.
-   * Note: For runtimes bundled in Xcode 9.0+, instead copy the framework to `/Applications/$XCODE.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `$XCODE` is usually either `Xcode` or `Xcode-beta`.
+   * Note: For runtimes bundled in Xcode 9.0+, instead copy the framework to `/Applications/${XCODE}.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `${XCODE}` is usually either `Xcode` or `Xcode-beta`.
 2. Finally, select your Xcode directory with `sudo xcode-select -s /Applications/Xcode.app` (or wherever Xcode is located on your system).

 ### simject usage

 1. Place your dynamic libraries and accompanying property lists inside `/opt/simject` to load them in the iOS Simulator.
-Do not delete `simject.plist` or `simject.dylib`.
+Do not delete `simject.plist` and `simject.dylib`.

 2. Inside the `bin` subdirectory, you will find the `respring_simulator` command-line tool.
 Execute it to cause booted iOS Simulator(s) to respring and to be able to load tweaks.